AhmedSam3r/restaurant-management-system/README.md

 # Prerequisites
 1. Ensure that you have python of version greater than or equal 3.8 and pip3 installed on your device
+2. Install postgres database on your device and CREATE DATABASE restuarant
-2. Install git and github on your device
+3. Install git and github on your device
-3. Install postman for API testing
+4. Install postman for API testing
 # Installation
 To install the project, follow these steps: